 It could be said that the now eponymous duo of Kel and Kel - Kalliades and Neshaa - are chalk and cheese, oil and water but Neshaa laughs at such assertions.
 Neshaa laughs an awful lot, something which might surprise those that don't know him very well.

-Neshaa once saw the opportunity to cheek a dragon and took with both hands, sharing a Zoroastrian proverb with her.
+Neshaa once saw the opportunity to cheek a dragon and took it with both hands, sharing a Zoroastrian proverb with her.
 She loved both it and him immediately.

 This also explains his decision to be a soldier and why he was good enough at it to be chosen as Dracograth; Neshaa does not believe in living vicariously.
 You get one life by the grace of Ahura Mazda and, by god you had best make the most of it!